andrey0001/strongswan/README.md

 ### StrongSwan as a Docker container
+> Latest image based on alpine, please use alpine branch for it.
 ## IPSec XAUTH ikev1 VPN server

 Just build it or pull it from andrey0001/strongswan and run it something like this: